Cloth Diaper Leaks

 The fifth line of defense against cloth diaper leaks is probably my favorite because it is very easy and allows for a lot of flexibility, it’s called double stuffing.
 If the combination of the previous four tips do not have you celebrating your complete victory over diaper leaks or if you have already won the war and are looking for a few more tips in case the enemy returns, I would highly suggest considering double stuffing your diapers.

 What is double stuffing you ask?
 Double stuffing refers to putting in one or more additional inserts into the diaper for added absorbency.
 The practice of double stuffing a cloth diaper will work with pocket diapers, diaper covers, and some all-in-one diapers.
 Pocket diapers can be double stuffed by simply adding a second insert into the pocket.
 Cloth diaper systems with covers can be double stuffed by laying the second insert into cover.
-Some brands of all-in-ones, such as the Thirsties Snap Natural One Size All In One, have a place which allows for adding extra inserts as well.
+Some brands of all-in-ones, such as the Thirsties Snap Natural One Size All In One (see them here), have a place which allows for adding extra inserts as well.

 Double stuffing is my favorite method for avoiding leaks because it is the one that I feel has given me the most decisive victories against leaks.
 It allows me to go longer between diaper changes and provides extra absorbency for the times when heavy wetting is most likely to occur.
 I generally use this method on three occasions with great success.
 First, I double stuff diapers during long naps and overnight.
 Before I began double stuffing, I had leaks every night.
 The second time I tend to use this method is when we are leaving the house.
 In my opinion, nothing is worse than being out on the town and having Jocelyn wet through her clothes.
 By double stuffing, I can avoid the majority of leaks when I am out of the house.
 Thirdly, I like to use double stuffed diapers after Jocelyn’s naps when she is most likely to have a period of heavy wetting.